The streaming gold rush is over

 And if new content is in short supply, and customers are noticing price increases hitting their monthly bills, there’s a better chance that they’ll cut back on their subscriptions.

-“When we asked U.S. online adults about their top reasons for keeping or canceling a streaming service, number one is the price,” Proulx said.
+“When we asked US online adults about their top reasons for keeping or canceling a streaming service, No.1 is the price,” Proulx said.
 “And the second reason, to no one's surprise, is the quality of content.”

 In other words, streaming services are set up for a difficult time as they look to raise prices at the same time that they are facing twin strikes in Hollywood.
 And they’ll need to find some way to provide more value to consumers if the content isn’t there.